neoforged/.github/primers/26.1/index.md

         - `createBaseChickenModel` -> `AdultChickenModel#createBaseChickenModel`
     - `ColdChickenModel` now extends `AdultChickenModel`
 - `net.minecraft.client.model.animal.cow.BabyCowModel` - Entity model for the baby cow.
+- `net.minecraft.client.model.animal.equine`
+    - `AbstractEquineModel#BABY_TRANSFORMER` has been directly merged into the layer definition for the `BabyDonkeyModel`
+    - `BabyDonkeyModel` - Entity model for the baby donkey.
+    - `DonkeyModel#createBabyLayer` -> `BabyDonkeyModel#createBabyLayer`
+    - `EquineSaddleModel#createFullScaleSaddleLayer` is removed
+        Merged into `createSaddleLayer`, with the baby variant removed
 - `net.minecraft.client.model.animal.feline`
     - `CatModel` -> `AdultCatModel`, `BabyCatModel`; not one-to-one
     - `FelineModel` -> `AbstractFelineModel`, not one-to-one